Sitecore/jss/docs/data/routes/docs/nextjs/tracking-and-analytics/overview/en.md

 > By default, the Next.js sample application uses a route optimized for SSG, but can be switched to SSR.
 See [here](/docs/nextjs/page-routing/switching-to-ssr) for steps.

-In order for Sitecore analytics and personalization to work with JSS, the appropriate HTTP headers must be present at the browser and Layout Service.
+For Sitecore analytics and personalization to work with JSS, the appropriate HTTP headers must be present at the browser and Layout Service.

 > You can learn more about about Sitecore analytics and personalization with JSS [here](/docs/fundamentals/personalization).

-With Next.js, this is accomplished by passing specific HTTP headers between the (browser-initiated) page request / response and the (server-side-initiated) Layout Service request / response.
+With Next.js, this is accomplished by passing specific HTTP headers between the (browser-initiated) page request/response and the (server-side-initiated) Layout Service request/response.
 This process is referred to as *header passing* in this topic.

 ## Header Passing

-Here's how header passing works during a page request / response cycle.
-The flow is based on use of the SSR page route example `pages_examples\[[...path]].SSR.tsx` that comes with the Next.js sample application.
+Here's how header passing works during a page request/response cycle.
+The flow is based on using the SSR page route example `pages_examples\[[...path]].SSR.tsx` that comes with the Next.js sample application.

 <img src="/assets/img/nextjs-sitecore-analytics.svg" alt="Next.js Sitecore Analytics" />